vbookshelf/Forams-2025-Kaggle-Comp-Solution/README.md

 Training data:
 - 210 labeled volumes
 - 210 RGB images of the labeled volumes - sample shown above.
 Each image shows a volume rendering and a surface rendering.
+- No labeled examples of the "unknown" class were provided.

 Test data:
 - 18,216 unlabeled volumes